Robert V. Kohn

-Robert V. Kohn (born in 1953) is an American mathematician working on partial differential equations, calculus of variations, mathematical materials science, and mathematical finance.
-He is a professor at the Courant Institute of Mathematical Sciences, New York University.
+Robert Vita Kohn (October 5, 1953 – January 12, 2026) was an American mathematician who worked on partial differential equations, calculus of variations, mathematical materials science and mathematical finance.
+He was a professor at the Courant Institute of Mathematical Sciences, New York University.

-Biography
+Background

 Kohn studied mathematics at Harvard University, obtaining his bachelor's degree in 1974.
 He obtained his Ph.D. at Princeton University in 1979, as a student of Frederick Almgren.

+Kohn died of cancer on January 12, 2026, at the age of 72.

 Work

 Kohn is best known for his work on non-linear partial differential equations, including work with Louis Nirenberg and Luis Caffarelli in which they obtained partial results about the regularity of weak solutions of the Navier–Stokes equations.

 Honors

-He received a Sloan Research Fellowship in 1984.
+Kohn received a Sloan Research Fellowship in 1984.
 In 2006, he was a plenary speaker at the International Congress of Mathematicians, in Madrid (Energy driven pattern formation).
-He is a fellow of the American Mathematical Society.
-He is an elected member of American Academy of Arts and Sciences.
+He was a member of the inaugural class of Fellows of the Society for Industrial and Applied Mathematics (SIAM).
+He was a fellow of the American Mathematical Society.
+He was an elected member of American Academy of Arts and Sciences.